Maximizing Stochastic Monotone Submodular Functions: Approximation Ratio of Simple Myopic Policies

-The policy is given in the above figure.
-At each iteration, from the elements in $\A$ that are not yet considered, the policy chooses an element with the maximum expected marginal value.
+The policy is given in Figure~\ref{fig:adaptivepolicy}.
+Remember that the feasible set of elements is given by $\I$.
+At each iteration, from the elements in $\A$ that have not been picked yet, the policy chooses an element with the maximum expected marginal value.
 We denote by $S_t$ the set of elements chosen by the adaptive policy up to iteration $t$.
-Let $s_t$ denote the realization of {\em all} these elements.
-Also, $U_t$ is the set of elements considered but not chosen by the policy due to the matroid constraint.
-Here is the main result of this section.
+By abuse of notation, let $s_t$ denote the realizations of {all} of the elements in $S_t$.
+Also, $U_t$ is the set of elements probed but not chosen by the policy due to the matroid constraint.